EnvisionIot/enos-api-sdk-java/README.md

 *This is the recommended method of including the EnOS API SDK in your project.*

-- Navigate to [http://search.maven.org](http://search.maven.org/), search for **com.envisioniot.enos** and take note of the latest version number (or the version number of whichever version of the sdk you want to use).
+- Navigate to [http://search.maven.org](http://search.maven.org/), search for **com.envisioniot** and take note of the latest version number (or the version number of whichever version of the sdk you want to use).
 - In your main pom.xml file, add the EnOS API SDK as a dependency as follows:

 ```